gradle/nowinandroid/DECLARATIVE-README.md

 ### Reusable conventions

 The [settings file](settings.gradle.dcl) contains several shared conventions that are applied to all subprojects with an `androidLibrary` software type.
 Editing these conventions will affect all subprojects.
 Similarly, changing one of these values in a subproject will override the shared convention.

+> **NOTE:** In order to avoid applying all configuration from nested blocks such as `kotlinSerialization` or `room` to subprojects
+> where this functionality is unnecessary and perhaps build-breaking, we are using an `enabled=false` flag to **SIMULATE** defining
+> a convention without automatically applying it.
+This is **TEMPORARY WORKAROUND** which will ba addressed soon and should not
+> be seen as a pattern to copy.